 Slaters Pest Control

 Slaters, also known as Pill Bugs and Woodlice, have been on the earth around 500 million years.
 They are tiny crustacean-type organisms, distant relatives of other crustaceans like crabs, lobster, shrimp and krill.
 They grow to around 12-15mm and are great for gardens, eating organic matter and returning nutrients to the soil.
-However, if you do happen to have an infestation indoors, it can cause an unpleasant stench!
+However, if you do happen to have a slaters infestation indoors, it can cause an unpleasant stench which is why pest control solutions are necessary!

 From Preparation to Treatment